Transforming SMB lending: Bank-fintech collaboration in the post-Covid era with Socheat Chhay

 Scaling from handling a few high-value clients to managing hundreds or even thousands of smaller accounts requires significant investment and operational changes.
 Given that banks are already meeting their financial targets with their current models, it’s understandable why they might ask: why bother?

-This is not to say that banks are uninterested in SMEs.
+This is not to say that banks are uninterested in SMBs.
 They recognize the potential profitability of this segment and would gladly secure new potential sources of revenues.

 They just don’t yet have the optimal processes to figure out which are worth it.